Questions and Answers

 Question: What items are furnished?

 Answer: All camping equipment, food, sleeping bags, pads, cots, boats, motors and bush airplanes used during the hunt.
-All licenses and tags will be purchased when you arrive in base camp.
+All licenses and tags will be purchased before you arrive in base camp.

 Question: What services are furnished?